top of page

 Learning lessons

 Microsoft has inevitably undergone public scrutiny.
 Like all major players in the AI race, it faces questions about its carbon footprint.
 As an early adopter of carbon credits, the company was forced to reassess after accusations of greenwashing, based on later research conducted around how carbon credits were being generated.
-“We realised we had to shape the market, not just participate,” McKiernan says.
+“We realised we had to shape the market, not just participate,” Thom says.

 Today it invests directly in renewable energy projects and has pledged to be carbon negative, water positive and zero waste by 2030, with the additional goal of offsetting all historic emissions by 2050.

 The path to sustainability is rarely linear.
 As benchmarks evolve, companies must remain flexible and willing to adapt.
-At the RISE Awards, McKiernan is looking for companies who are going to be part of this shift, “the most exciting thing is when companies use technology to solve problems in ways no one expected,” he says.
+At the RISE Awards, Thom is looking for companies who are going to be part of this shift, “the most exciting thing is when companies use technology to solve problems in ways no one expected,” he says.
 “That’s what drives real change.”

 If you are a startup looking to get feedback from an esteemed judging panel sign up to the RISE Awards before 31st August.